IEEE-UCR/IEEEUCR-MM-2014/README.md

 In order to create better, exciting micromice, it is necessary to pool together work in order to create better programs to run on micromice.

-This repository basically has two folders: hardware and software.
+This repository has folders for all current micromice.
+Some may have been abandoned in favor of better mice (refmouse V1).

-Within the software folder will be folders with team names on them and will include libraries for turning and such in the parent folder.
-The folders with team names will use symbolic links (supported in NTFS as well) to link to the files within the main folder.
+Although it is difficult to admit to the utter data-copying, a lot of the kicad libraries are copied.

-Within the hardware folder, we will probably use KiCAD to plan out our PCB's.
-KiCAD supports multiple-page schematics and large PCB's!
+Within the hardware realm, KiCAD is the de facto standard for making PCBs.
+When micromice get really big, it's absolutely essential to choose a program that allows multipage schematics.

 And through these methods, we will create better micromice.

-Documentation is also provided through the documentation folder.
+Documentation is also provided through the documentation folder... in case anybody wants to read it.